vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 }
 ```
 Its a pretty simple choice there but it does mean that if you call `max` with constant values it is explicitly calculated at compile time and not at runtime.
-- Another good exmple is converting units like
+- Another good example is converting units like
 ```c++
 const float rupee = dollarToRupee( 9.4 );
 ```